-Although there is no legal case against bad presentation; it is certainly worthwhile to carefully consider all the potential negative impacts it could have on your CV and your chances of being invited to an interview.
+Although there is no legal case against bad presentation; you must consider all the downsides of including logos and graphics on your CV and how they will affect your chances of securing a job interview.

-It may be acceptable to use minimal graphics on creative CVs in the following industries:
+In some circumstances, it may be acceptable to use graphics on your CV when applying for jobs in the following industries:

 It is not recommended to use images, graphics or company brands on a CV.